Modern WebGIS Architecture: How Browser-Based Mapping Platforms Work

 - Overview pyramids: Pre-computed reduced-resolution versions embedded in the file

 These structural features enable HTTP range requests — a client can request just the tiles it needs for the current view extent and zoom level, without downloading the entire file.
 A 10 GB satellite scene stored as a COG on any HTTP server (S3, Azure Blob, GCS) can be accessed tile-by-tile with no specialized server software.
+For a hands-on introduction to the format, see Cloud-Optimized GeoTIFF explained.

 Vector Tiles (MVT/PMTiles)